supreethr23/LLMOps-Hands-On-Lab/Instructions/lab-03.md

 1. In Azure AI Studio, navigate to **Tools > Prompt flow** and select the **Multi-Round Q&A on Your Data** chat flow.

-1. Select **Deploy** on the flow editor.
+1. Select **Deploy** in the flow editor.

    ![](media/multi-flow-deploy.png)

-1. On the **Basic settings** tab, configure the basic settings to deploy the endpoint in the deployment wizard and click on **Review + create**.
+1. On the **Basic settings** tab, configure the basic settings to deploy the endpoint in the deployment wizard, and click on **Review + create**.

-   - Virtual Machine: **Standard_E2s_v3** or any select the size.
+   - Virtual Machine: **Standard_E2s_v3** or select any other size.
    - Instance count: **1**

    ![](media/multi-flow-deploy-basic-settings.png)

 1. On the **Review** tab, click on **Create** to deploy the prompt flow.

-1. To view the status of your deployment, select Deployments from the left navigation.
+1. To view the status of your deployment, select **Deployments** from the left navigation.
 Once the deployment is created successfully, you can select the deployment to view the details.

    >**Note:** This might take a while for the deployment to succeed.
-Wait for the deployment to **Succeed**.
+Wait for the deployment status to appear as **Succeed**.

    ![](media/endpoint-deployment.png)